Attention Sinks Induce Gradient Sinks: Massive Activations as Gradient Regulators in Transformers: Abstract

 \section{Abstract}

 Attention sinks and massive activations are recurring and closely related phenomena in Transformer models.
-Existing studies have largely focused on the forward pass, making it unclear whether their connection is direct or mediated by a training-time mechanism.
-We study this question from the perspective of backpropagation.
-Empirically and theoretically, we show that under causal mask, attention sinks can induce pronounced gradient concentration, which we term \emph{gradient sinks}.
-Furthermore, in pre-norm architectures with RMSNorm, massive activations can be understood as an adaptive response to this localized gradient pressure during training.
-To test this hypothesis, we introduce V-scale, a modification that adjusts value-path backpropagated gradients.
-In pretrained V-scale models, attention sinks are preserved whereas massive activations are suppressed.
-These results support the interpretation that gradient sink is a key training-time mediator linking attention sinks and massive activations.
+Existing explanations have largely focused on the forward pass, yet in pre-norm Transformers, large residual-stream norms play only an indirect forward role because sublayers operate on normalized inputs.
+We study this relationship from the perspective of backpropagation.
+Empirically and theoretically, we show that under causal masking, attention sinks can induce pronounced gradient concentration, which we term \emph{gradient sinks}.
+Since the RMSNorm Jacobian attenuates gradients roughly in inverse proportion to input norm, massive activations can be understood as adaptive regulators of this localized gradient pressure during training.
+This interpretation predicts that attenuating sink-induced gradients should weaken massive activations.
+We test this prediction with V-scale, a modification that adjusts backpropagated gradients on the value path.
+In V-scale models, attention sinks are preserved, whereas massive activations are suppressed.
+These results identify gradient sinks as a backward-pass counterpart of attention sinks, and massive activations as an adaptive RMSNorm-mediated response that attenuates the resulting localized training pressure.
+Our code is available at \href{https://anonymous.4open.science/r/GradientSinkCode-B309}{https://anonymous.4open.science/r/GradientSinkCode-B309}.